So you’ve finally taken the plunge.

 But what does the journey to the first sale really look like?

-To answer that question, I spoke to twelve ecommerce and dropshipping entrepreneurs about the stories behind their first sales.
+To answer that question, I spoke to 19 ecommerce and dropshipping entrepreneurs about their path to the first sale.

-They spill on the embarrassing mistakes they made on the way, and share their advice for anyone still trying to make it happen.
+They’ve also shared what marketing channel got them their sale, the mistakes they made along the way, and their best tips for anyone still trying to make it happen.

 - Ran Moore, eliotgrey.com